KaisenAmin/c_std/README.md

 Each module in the project comes with a `.c` source file, a `.h` header file, and a `README.md` file.
 These README files offer detailed explanations of each module's functionality, usage examples, and any other relevant information, ensuring that developers can easily understand and utilize the components of the library.

 ## Compilation and Execution

-Certainly!
-Based on your description and the provided Python script, it seems you prefer a more streamlined compilation process using a custom Python script (`compile.py`) rather than traditional makefiles.
-I'll update the compilation section of your README to reflect this preference.

-Here's the revised compilation and execution section of your README:

----

-## Compilation and Execution